 We primarily originate or acquire floating rate mortgage assets.
 These are assets in which the mortgages may be subject to periodic and lifetime interest rate caps and floors, which limit the amount by which the asset's interest yield change during any given period.
 However, our borrowing costs pursuant to our financing agreements sometimes are not subject to similar restrictions or have different floors and caps.
 As a result, in a period of increasing interest rates, interest rate costs on our borrowings could increase without limitation by caps, while the interest rate yields on our floating rate mortgage assets could be limited if we do not implement effective caps.
 In addition, floating rate mortgage assets may be subject to periodic payment caps that result in some portion of the interest being deferred and added to the principal outstanding.
-This could result in our receipt of less cash income on such assets than we would need to pay the interest rate yields on our floating rate mortgage assets could decrease, while the interest rate costs on certain of our borrowings could be fixed at a higher floor.
-These factors could lower our net interest income or cause a net loss during periods of decreasing interest rates, income or cause a net loss during periods of decreasing interest rates, which would harm our financial condition, cash flows and results of operations.
+This could result in our receipt of less cash income on such assets than we would need to pay the interest cost on our related borrowings.
+In addition, in a period of decreasing interest rates, the interest rate yields on our floating rate mortgage assets could decrease, while the interest rate costs on certain of our borrowings could be fixed at a higher floor.
+These factors could lower our net interest income or cause a net loss during periods of decreasing interest rates, which would harm our financial condition, cash flows and results of operations.